-On top of this, the DoD and CMMC-AB has signaled that even with POA&M, some organizations may, depending on their situation, qualify for waiving certain CMMC requirements.
+On top of this, the DoD and CMMC-AB have signaled that even with POA&M, some organizations may, depending on their situation, qualify for waiving specific CMMC requirements.

 Streamlining Audits and Preparing for CMMC 2.0

 CMMC 2.0 has been announced, and the DoD has published its broad changes.
-However, the actual rules have yet to be released, and may not be for at least 9-24 months.
-While the DoD has temporarily suspended CMMC requirements in defense contracts for the supply chain, you’ll still want to begin preparing for CMMC 2.0 by understanding what’s coming up and what’s come before this.
+However, the actual rules have yet to be released and may not be for at least 9-24 months.
+While the DoD has temporarily suspended CMMC requirements in defense contracts for the supply chain, you’ll still want to begin preparing for CMMC 2.0 by understanding what’s coming up and before this.